Botulf Botulfsson: Second incident

 Seven years later, in the spring of 1310, Botulf traveled by foot to Uppsala, where he was released from the penance by the new archbishop Nils Kettilsson.
 On 19 April 1310 he went to church to receive communion by Father Andreas, the same priest who had reported him in 1303.
 When Botulf kneeled in front of the priest, the priest asked him: "Well, Botulf, now I am sure that you believe that the bread is the body of Christ?"
-Botulf was then to have raised his head, looked the priest straight in the eye and firmly answered: "No. If the bread were truly the body of Christ you would have eaten it all yourself a long time ago.
-I do not want to eat the body of Christ!
-I do not mind showing obedience to God, but I can only do so in a way which is possible for me.
-If someone were to eat the body of another, would not that person take vengeance, if he could?
-Then how much would not God take vengeance, he who truly has the power to do so?"
+Botulf was then to have raised his head, looked the priest straight in the eye and firmly answered:

 Botulf was to have said this very quickly, "vomited out his sinfullness", according to the terrified priest, who added that he said much more than this, but that the priest could not bring himself to write it down.
 The priest reported it all to the archbishop, who called Botulf to Uppsala, but Botulf never showed up.